ARA Fournier: Design and description

 The Bouchard-class minesweepers were the first large warships built in Argentina.
 They were intended to complement and eventually replace the Argentine Bathurst-class ships purchased from Germany after World War I.

 The Bouchard class was based on the Bathurst-class design, with diesel engines instead of steam engines and larger calibre main armament.
 Mainly as a consequence of her heavy armament, the ships had poor stability, which eventually led to the loss of Fournier in 1949.

 The minesweepers were 59.00 m long overall and 164 ft 0 in between perpendiculars with a beam of 7.30 m and a draught of 2.27 m.
-The Bouchard-class had a standard displacement of 450 LT and 520 LT at full load.
+The Bouchard class had a standard displacement of 450 LT and 520 LT at full load.
 They were powered by 2-cycle MAN diesel engines turning two shafts rated at 2000 bhp.
 They had a capacity for 50 LT of fuel oil, a maximum speed of 15 kn, and had a range of 3000 nmi at 10 kn.

 The ships were armed with two single-mounted 3.9 in/47 calibre guns.
 For anti-aircraft defence, the minesweepers were equipped with one twin 40 mm mount.
 They also carried two 7.65 mm machine guns and were initially equipped with two depth charges.
-The Bouchard class had a complement of 62.
+The Bouchard class usually had a complement of 62.